waw3/make/docs/documentation.md

 * **Featured Images**: Sets the style for displaying the featured image on single pages. *Post header* will display the image above the post title. *Thumbnail* will display the image using the thumbnail height (defaults to 150x150) below the post title and floated left in the content. *None* will cause the thumbnail to not be displayed.
 * **Post Date**: Sets the style for displaying the post data on single pages. *Absolute* will display the date according to the *Date Format* option in WordPress. *Relative* will display the day in human readable format indicating how long ago the post was published. *None* will hide the date.
 * **Post Author**: Sets the display style for the author byline. *With avatar* displays the byline with a circular gravatar. *Without avatar* display the byline without an avatar. *None* hides the author display.

+### Footer ###

+The *Footer* section allows you to configure unique and stylish footer designs.
+It is hard to imagine all of the possibilities and we recommend working with these options to find the right look for your site.

+* **Footer Layout**: Sets the overall layout for the footer. *Traditional* displays the footer text on one side and the social icons on the other. *Centered* centers both pieces of content and displays the footer text above the Footer.
+* **Footer Text**: Sets the text to display in the Footer.
+* **Footer Text Color**: Sets the color of the text in the Footer.
+* **Footer Border Color**: Sets the color of the border of the Footer.
+* **Footer Background Color**: Sets the color of the background in the Footer.
+* **Footer Background Image**: Sets the background image for the Footer.
+After adding a background image, additional inputs for controlling CSS properties for background images will be exposed, including *Background Repeat*, *Background Position*, and *Background Size*.
+* **Footer Widget Areas**: Sets the number of widget areas to show in the footer.
+The footer widget areas are displayed in equal width columns above the footer text and social icons.
+Note that space will only be held for these areas if there are active widgets in one of the widget areas.